Joshuliu/AppBot/Why AppBot?.md

 - Set a channel to log application-related actions (accepting, creating, denying, etc.)
 - Customizable theme (embed colors can be changed)
 - Customizable prefix(es)
-- Custom emotes and reactions as buttons
+- Custom message reactions as buttons
 - All application actions are in a DM with the bot to maintain privacy

 ## Ready to use the bot?